opensanctions/site/_content/faq.md

 ---
 title: Frequently Asked Questions
 summary: |
-    We try to answer the most common questions about the OpenSanctions project, the dataset it produces and our content policies.
+    We answer the most common questions about the OpenSanctions project, the dataset it produces and our content policies.
 ---

 ### What is OpenSanctions?